openwdl/wdl/SPEC.md

 #### Array serialization using write_lines()

-An array may be turned into a file with each element in the array occupying a line in the file.
+This method applies to an array of a primitive type.
+Each element of the array is coerced to a string, and the strings are written to a file, one element per line.

 ```wdl
 task test {